tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 ### Octoprint configuration using Ansible

+Install Pip on your laptop.
+On Windows, this means installing Windows Subsystem for Linux with the command `wsl --install`.
+On MacOS, either install XCode (which is a a big collection of software tools that you won't use) or (better plan) download the Python installer, install Python, run the `Update Shell Profile.command` script, and then run `python3 -m ensurepip --upgrade`

 Install Ansible on your laptop: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 Download this Git repository to your laptop so that you have the Nolop printer Ansible playbook and all the custom files that will be copied to the printers.